marambaia/aspnet-design-pattern-dao/README.md

-# WebPatterns
+# ASP.NET Design Pattern DAO
-DAO in ASP.NET.
+Data Access Object in ASP.NET.
 A little bit about Software Architecture and Design.